manofgod747/Philosophy/README.md

 The level of psychopaty is in proportion to the type of violence an individual is subject to.
 If enough violence is used, the soul may leave the body indefinetly.
 This leaves a soulless body that can be arbitrarily controlled.
 The body without a soul is here called a Class I psychopathy.
 The partially detchated soul is called Class II psychopathy.

 ### Class I
 Class I psychopathy is defined as a body without a soul.
 A machine without purpose or intention that repeats whatever pattern that has been learned.
 There is no free will.
 Only pattern repetition.
-These bodies are completely unawarene.
+These bodies are completely unaware.

 ### Class II
 Class II psychopathy is a body with a partially detached soul.
 The soul is present but lacks full bodily control.
 The mind is damaged to some degree and the body is taken by temptations of varying kind depending on the types of experienced trauma.